jsonzilla/UTL/docs/module_profiler.md

 <img src ="images/profiler_recursion_independent_profiling_branch_2.svg">

 Which means $T_1 + T_2 \neq T$, which goes against the logic of what were actually trying to measure.
-In essense, when profiling recursion, different profilers should be aware of each other and not invoke measurement while inside the call graph of a another already existing profiler.
+In essence, when profiling recursion, different profilers should be aware of each other and not invoke measurement while inside the call graph of a another already existing profiler.

 This is exactly the problem solved by `UTL_PROFILER_EXCLUSIVE()`, as it guarantees no other profiler will be invoked under an already existing one.
 We will end up with a following call graph: